Specialist residential school non-teaching staff

 Each pay grade has steps within it and you can move up those steps based on your performance review each year, as set out in the clauses below:

-Clause 4B.5 - for Librarian and Library Assistants
+Clause 4B.5: For Librarian and Library Assistants

-Clause 4A.5 - for Administration Support Staff
+Clause 4A.5: For Administration Support Staff

-Clause 4.7 - for all other roles except those in the Specialist/Executive Management Group
+Clause 4.7: For all other roles except those in the Specialist/Executive Management Group

 Allowances

-Allowances are set out in Part 6 of the collective agreement.
+Allowances are set out in part 6 of the collective agreement.

-Part 6 - Allowances and Reimbursement of Expenses
+Part 6: Allowances and Reimbursement of Expenses

 These include allowances for:

-- transport (if you have to use your own car for school business – $0.59 cents per kilometre)
+- transport (if you have to use your own car for school business – $0.59 per kilometre)

 - being on call ($30 a day)